scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

 ## Run an Avalanche Node

-Let's install avalanche-go-goko, the Go implementation of an Avalanche node, and connect to the Avalanche Public Testnet.
+Let's install avalanche.go, the Go implementation of an Avalanche node, and connect to the Avalanche Public Testnet.

-### Download avalanche-go
+### Download avalanche.go

 The node is a binary program.
 You can either download the source code and then build the binary program, or you can download the pre-built binary.
 You can do either of the below.
 You don't need to do both.

-#### Download avalanche-go Source Code
+#### Download avalanche.go Source Code

-Download the avalanche-go repository:
+Download the avalanche.go repository:

 ```sh
 go get -v -d github.com/ava-labs/avalanche-go/...
 ```

-(Note to advanced users: avalanche-go uses Go modules, so you can actually clone the [avalanche-go repository](https://github.com/ava-labs/avalanche-go) to locations other than your GOPATH.)
+(Note to advanced users: avalanche.go uses Go modules, so you can actually clone the [avalanche.go repository](https://github.com/ava-labs/avalanche-go) to locations other than your GOPATH.)

-Change to the `avalanche-go` directory:
+Change to the `avalanche.go` directory:

 ```sh
 cd $GOPATH/src/github.com/ava-labs/avalanche-go
 ```

-Build avalanche-go:
+Build avalanche.go:

 ```sh
 ./scripts/build.sh